As I tell people that I have been investing most of my time in the Rust programming language in the last year, people ask me: Why?

 -

 Reduced TCO - total Cost of Ownership.
 There are plenty of reports indicating that fixing a bug in production is way more expensive than fixing it during QA which is more expensive than fixing it during development.
 With the strict rules the Rust compiler employes and the excellent and built-in linter, Rust-based projects will have a lot less bugs in production.
 This probably increases the initial development cost, but it will reduce the total cost of the project.
 How soon will you see these benefits depends on the type of project.
-Probably you will already see it before your reach production as you can shorten the QA cycles.
+Probably you will already see it before you reach production as you can shorten the QA cycles.

 -